ibm-cloud-docs/BlockStorage/managing-block-storage.md

 1. Click **Storage** > **{{site.data.keyword.blockstorageshort}}**, and click your Volume name.
 1. Click **Authorized Hosts** to display the list of Compute instances that have access to the volume.
 1. Click the ellipsis ![Actions icon](../icons/action-menu-icon.svg "Actions") and select **View host details**.
 A side panel is displayed with details like device name, IP address, username and password, Host IQN, and device type.
 When ISCSI Isolation is enabled, the Access Control List section is also displayed.
 You can add or remove subnets in the Access Control List section.

 The Target address is listed on the **Storage Detail** page.
-For NFS, the Target address is described as a DNS name, and for iSCSI, it's the IP address of the Discover Target Portal.
+For Block Storage, it's the IP address of the Discover Target Portal.
+For File Storage, the Target address is described as a DNS name.
 {: tip}

 ## Updating host authorization in the console